Integrality of noetherian Grothendieck categories: Molecular properties

 \begin{proof} \cref{ExistOfMinMol} Since there is an order-reversing bijection between $\MSpec\cG$ and the set of prime closed subcategories of $\cG$ (\cref{BijBetweenMSpecAndFinGenPrimeClSubcats} \cref{BijBetweenMSpecAndPrimeClSubcats}), the claim follows from \cref{PrimeClSubcatIsContainedByMaxPrimeClSubcat}.

 \cref{MMinIsFinite} The finiteness follows from \cref{FinitenessOfMaxPrimeClSubcats}.
 By \cref{EquivCondOfLocSubOfMSpec}, each minimal element is a closed point. \end{proof}

-We define the radical of closed subcategory as a generalization of the radical of two-sided ideals of a right noetherian ring.
+We define the radical of a closed subcategory as a generalization of the radical of two-sided ideals of a right noetherian ring.
 The molecularly reduced part of $\cG$, which generalizes the prime radical of the ring, is defined as its special case.
-These notions have more characterization than those for atoms.
+These notions have more characterizations than those for atoms.